factorial-io/phabalicious/readme.md

 ## Create a release

-This repo is using git-flow to manage versions.
-You can use phab to create a new release via
+This repo is using github-flow to manage versions.
+Releases are created by github-action automatically.
+If you need to create one manually you can use either phab

 ```
 bin/phab -cci create-release